mkaraniya/Hero/README.md

 - *Please go-to my.telegram.org - Login using your Telegram account - Click on API Development Tools.*
 - instead of *LINE NO 20 & 21* use your own repo `sudo git clone https://github.com/your_user_name/your_repo & cd your_repo` that will help a lot.

-# installing BotHub with ubuntu terminal
+# installing BotHub with ubuntu terminal or with UserLand Application ()

 - sudo apt install libleveldb-dev
 - sudo apt-get update